 I meet a friend for a drink and she tells me how Hallam Towers is being turned into luxury flats.
 I remember when we went there and were disappointed that they’d recently boarded it up.
 From the roof you get a beautiful view of the city, you said.
 The city is your jewellery box.
 Then a student died there, and it was demolished.

 We did get onto the roof of Park Hill though.
 I remember the first and last time we went there.
 It is fenced off now so I will never go without you.
 I always wanted to sit on the amphitheatre sharing a bottle of prosecco to say goodbye to the city before we graduated, but I moved away and never did it.

 Monday is ‘freedom day.’
+Clubs reopen for the first time in two years.
 I go to West Street Live alone for nostalgia's sake and to people watch.
 Is it freedom or has the cage just got bigger?
 The menu isn’t on posters anymore and they serve their cocktails in fancy glasses.
 Memory is a cage.
-I thought about going to Leadmill but I thought that might tip me over the edge.
-I was feeling too much already.
+I thought about going to Leadmill, but I was feeling too much already.
 I’m not in love anymore.
 It’s not been easy.
 These two facts stand beside me.
 Faceless and reeking of time.
 Memory is a cage.

 My biggest fear was that I’d come back here and feel nothing, that I would realise a city is just a collection of buildings and roads and parks.
 But it was never just buildings.
 It was love and trauma and sadness and all the emotions in between.

 I left a piece of me in Sheffield.
 I walk around feeling like something has been scraped out from inside me, your absence like a phantom limb, my maturity like leaves dying in autumn.
 I went to your old house then to my old house.
 I don't know what I was looking for.
 Maybe for some evidence that we were once there, that once we were in love.